How to Open .NFO Files in Windows 11

 1. Right-click on any .NFO file in Windows Explorer.

-3. In the Properties window, look for the section that says “Opens with.”
+3. In the Properties window, find where it says “Opens with.”

-4. Click on the “Change…” button next to the current default application.Change Open With for NFO System Information
+4. Click on the “Change…” button next to the current default app.Change Open With for NFO System Information

-5. Windows will present a list of suggested applications.
-If you don’t see the one you want, click on “More apps” to expand the list.Change default app for NFO files in Windows 11
+5. Windows will show a list of apps.
+If you don’t see the one you want, click on “More apps” to see more options.Change default app for NFO files in Windows 11

-6. If your preferred app is still not listed, scroll down and click on “Look for another app on this PC”.
+6. If the app you want isn’t there, scroll down and click on “Look for another app on this PC.”

-7. Navigate to the folder where your preferred text editor or viewer is installed, select the executable file, and click “Open”.
+7. Find where your preferred text editor or viewer is installed, pick the executable file, and hit “Open.”

-8. Back in the Properties window, confirm the change and click “Apply” followed by “OK”.
+8. Back in the Properties window, confirm your choice and click “Apply” and then “OK.”

 Learn more: How to Change Default App For File Extension in Windows 11

-In some cases, an .NFO file might not be a simple text file with ASCII art, but rather an XML file containing system information gathered by Windows.
-This type of NFO file is created by the Windows System Information Tool and is formatted specifically for viewing in this program.
-Here’s how you can open this type of NFO file using the System Information Tool:
+In some cases, an .NFO file might not be a regular text file with ASCII art but an XML file with system info that Windows gathered.
+This type of NFO file is made to be seen in the Windows System Information Tool.

 1. Press “Windows + R” to open the Run dialog.

 2. Type msinfo32 and press Enter.
-This will launch the System Information Tool.
+This launches the System Information Tool.

-3. Once the tool is open, go to “File” in the menu bar and select “Open.”
+3. Once the tool is up, go to “File” in the menu and choose “Open.”

-4. Navigate to the location of your .NFO file, select it, and click “Open.”
+4. Find where your .NFO file is, select it, and click “Open.”

 Windows 11 NFO Files System Information Viewer

-The file should display in a structured format with categories you can browse through, similar to a tree view.
-This allows you to view comprehensive details about hardware, software, and system components that were captured by the tool.
+The file will show up in a structured way with different sections you can look through.
+This lets you see detailed info about your system’s hardware, software, and more, captured by the tool.

-It’s important to note that if you attempt to open this type of NFO file in a regular text editor, it may appear as illegible text, as the XML format is not meant for direct editing or reading without proper parsing.
+Keep in mind, if you try to open this type of NFO file in a normal text editor, it won’t make much sense because the XML format isn’t meant to be edited or read directly without the right tools.

-Understanding the context of the NFO file is crucial.
-If it accompanies software or media, it is likely the ASCII text type.
-If it is something you or someone else generated from your system using the System Information Tool, then the XML type viewer, as described above, is appropriate.
+It’s good to know the kind of NFO file you have.
+If it comes with software or media, it’s probably the ASCII text type.
+If it’s a file you or someone else made from your system with the System Information Tool, then you need to use the XML viewer we just talked about.

 Nyau Wai Hoe